torcolvin/couchbase-lite-wiki/Query-Engine.md

 The works OK inside a query except for some edge cases -- for example, the results of SQLite expressions don't have tags, so `==` results in an integer `0` or `1`, not a (tagged) `false` or `true`.

 Unfortunately the subtype tags are lost when values are _returned_ from a SQLite query (probably because they were a later addition to the API.)
-So we're back to the regular four SQLite types.
+So we're back to the regular five SQLite types.
 To work around this, all projected values (the expressions right after `SELECT`) are wrapped in a call to `fl_result()`.
 This function converts tagged bools, blobs and nulls into equivalent Fleece-encoded blobs.
 Then the exterior part of query handling, the `SQLiteQueryEnumerator`, handles all blob-typed values by Fleece-decoding them.

 ## Querying Inside Arrays